How are Covid restrictions different across the UK moving into the new year?

-Health Secretary Sajid Javid has said no further coronavirus restrictions will be introduced in England before the new year but “people should remain cautious”.

-It means the rules in England are different to those in Scotland, Wales and Northern Ireland.
+As New Year’s Eve approaches, further changes are being made to coronavirus measures in different UK nations.

+Both Wales and Northern Ireland have announced a cut to self-isolation rules, the same as has been introduced in England.

-Here, the PA news agency looks at how the measures compare in the different UK nations.
+Here, the PA news agency looks at how Covid-19 measures currently compare in the different UK nations.

+On Thursday, it was announced the self-isolation period for confirmed Covid-19 cases will be reduced in Northern Ireland from 10 days to seven in line with England.

+The new rule will be subject to negative lateral flow tests on days six and seven, will apply retrospectively and take effect from Friday.

 – What is happening in England?